LunarG/VulkanSamples/layers/README.md

 ### Check parameters
 <build dir>/layer/param_checker.c (name=ParamChecker) - Check the input parameters to API calls for validity.
 Currently this only checks ENUM params directly passed to API calls and ENUMs embedded in struct params.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

+### Check threading
+<build dir>/layer/threading.c (name=Threading) - Check multithreading of API calls for validity.
+Currently this checks that only one thread at a time uses an object in free-threaded API calls.
+If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ## Using Layers

 1. Build VK loader  and i965 icd driver using normal steps (cmake and make)